Ninetta11/Employee-Management-System/README.md

   ![APACHE](https://img.shields.io/badge/license-APACHE-green)

   ## Description
   This Employee Management System is a content management system that allows the user to interact with information stored in a database.
-The Employee Management System allows users to  *View all Employees *View Employees by Department *View Employees by Manager *Add New Employees *Add New Roles *Add New Dpeartments *Update Employee Managers *Update Employee Roles *Delete Employees
+The Employee Management System allows users to
+  *View all Employees
+  *View Employees by Department
+  *View Employees by Manager
+  *Add New Employees
+  *Add New Roles
+  *Add New Dpeartments
+  *Update Employee Managers
+  *Update Employee Roles
+  *Delete Employees

+  ## Demonstration

   ## Table of Contents
   1. [Installation](#installation)